riyaagrahari/Terraform-Azure/Terraform_with_ARM/README.md

-# Terraform template to create Virtual Network, Subnet and assign NSG rules to it by embedding ARM template in terraform.
+# Terraform script to embedd ARM template in it , deploying Disaster Recovery Solution by creating replica of resources .

 Hashicorp Terraform is an Open source tool for provisioning and managing cloud infrastructure.
 To deploy resources using this terraform template follow the steps mentioned below: